 Every year the world loses more and more animals to extinction but if humans can make a problem, we can fix a problem.
 As the CEO of Zoos Victoria, I pledge to either be a zoo presenter for a day, spend an entire day painting the faces of kids who come to the zoo, or blow bubbles for an entire AFL game to show why we should blow bubbles, not balloons.

 Jenny is raising money to support the Eastern Barred Bandicoot.
-Help by voting now!
+Voting is now closed.